-If foreign approvals are obtained, we will be subject to additional risks in conducting business in international markets.
+If approvals are obtained outside of the United States, we will be subject to additional risks in conducting business in those markets.

-Even if we are able to obtain approval for commercialization of a product candidate in a foreign country, we will be subject to additional risks related to international business operations, including:
+Even if we are able to obtain approval for commercialization of a product candidate in a country outside of the United States, we will be subject to additional risks related to international business operations, including:

-- · potentially reduced protection for intellectual property rights; - the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a foreign market (with low or lower prices) rather than buying them locally; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and - failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act.
+- · potentially reduced protection for intellectual property rights; - the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a market outside of the United States (with low or lower prices) rather than buying them locally; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability in particular economies and markets; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and - · failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act.

-These and other risks may materially adversely affect our ability to attain or sustain revenue from international markets.
+These and other risks may materially adversely affect our ability to attain or sustain revenue from markets outside of the United States.